gchan/auto-letsencrypt/README.md

 * **WEBROOT_PATH** Path to the letsencrypt directory in the web server for checks.
 Defaults to `/var/www`.
 * **CERTS_PATH**: Optional.
 Copy the new certificates to the specified path. e.g. `/etc/nginx/certs`.
 * **SERVER_CONTAINER**: Optional.
 The Docker container name of the server you wish to send a `HUP` signal to in order to reload its configuration and use the new certificates.
+* **SERVER_CONTAINER_LABEL**: Optional.
+The Docker container label of the server you wish to send a `HUP` signal to in order to reload its configuration and use the new certificates.
+This environment variable will be helpfull in case of deploying with docker swarm since docker swarm will create container name itself.
 * **CHECK_FREQ**: How often (in days) to perform checks.
 Defaults to `30`.

 #### License